akimasa/testrepo/README.md

 7. Open http://127.0.0.1:3000/room/foo in another tab.
 8. Login(with another email address recommended)
 9. Move mouse
-10. Say yes to dialog message.
+10. Back to previous tab and say yes to dialog message with in *10 seconds*.
-11. Back to previous tab and say yes to dialog message with in 10 seconds.
+11. Go back to another tab and say yes to dialog message.
 12. Enjoy secure chat between two tabs.